 One-time purchase: I bought the one system, and haven’t spent a single penny more since.
 I only needed one camera, but you can purchase as many as 4 per location to address your specific needs.
 I placed my canary in a room that had the most coverage of my home, and didn’t feel the need to add any more units.

 Portability: The canary can be moved around to any room that has a power connection and is very portable.
 It could use a completely wireless set-up, but I was concerned about any battery replacement issues while away, so I actually preferred the wired set-up.
 Having the option though would have been nice.
+Update: Canary now has an optional camera, the Canary Flex with this option.

 Wi-fi: The canary is both wi-fi enabled and allows for an ethernet connection.
 You need a minimum 1 mbps connection for it to work, which almost everyone has available these days.
 I have had no issues with connectivity to my home wi-fi system.